zhougr1993/DeepInterestNetwork/README.md

 * Step 2: Building the dataset adapted to current method.
 ```
 python build_dataset.py

+We put a processed data 'dataset.pkl' in DeepInterestNetwork/din.
+Considering the GitHub's file size limit of 100.00 MB, we split it into 3 file aa ab ac.

+cat aa ab ac > dataset.pkl

 ```
 * Step 3: Start training and evaluating using default arguments in background mode.
 ```